senior-design-21-22/ansible-collection-github/docs/branch_protection.rst

                         <div>False</div>                                                                         <!-- REQUIRED -->
                 </td>
                 <td>
-                        <div>The list of status checks to require in order to merge into this branch.</div>  <!-- COMMENTS -->
+                        <div>The list of status checks to require in order to merge into this branch.
+This will set the contexts to exactly what is in the list.</div>  <!-- COMMENTS -->
                 </td>
             </tr>
     <!-- ENFORCE ADMINS -->